lmondada/dphil-thesis/content/02_quantum/03_hybrid.md

 zero state, then the remaining $n$ qubits will be precisely in the desired state $A \ket \psi$.
 Success!

+[^orthogonal]: This is simplifying slightly.
-[^orthogonal]: There is one requirement for this to be a valid measurement: the states must be orthogonal.
+There is a necessary condition for this to be a valid measurement: the states in the sum must form a measurement basis, i.e. they must be orthogonal.
 This is satisfied here.

 Using this "term isolating" property of measurements, known as state collapse, we can thus effect computations that would have been otherwise difficult or